ludwigschubi/graphql-code-generator/website/docs/custom-codegen/using-visitor.md

 This repository also contains a set of utils that might help you to write plugins faster using visitor pattern.

-All those utils are part of `@graphql-codegen/visitor-plugin-common` package.
+All those utils are part of `webql-codegen-visitor-plugin-common` package.

 It includes set of Visitor classes that you can use and extend, to implement your plugin easily: